nesfit/IW5/Lectures/Lecture_01/PITCHME.md

 +++

 #### Parameter as Out
-* Similar passing as reference, `out` keyword, except:
+* Similar passing as a reference, `out` keyword, except:
-  * Variable do not need to be initialized before method call.
+  * Variable does not need to be initialized before method call.
-  * Variable needs to be assigned before return from method.
+  * Variable needs to be assigned before return from a method.

 ```C#
 private static void Split(string name, out string firstNames, out string lastName)